J. D. Williams (Wyoming politician)

-J. D. Williams is an American politician and rancher who served as a member of the Wyoming House of Representatives from the 2nd district from October 22, 2021 to January 10, 2023.
+J. D. Williams is an American politician and rancher who has served as a member of the Wyoming House of Representatives from the 2nd district since January 2025.
+He previously served in the position from October 22, 2021 to January 10, 2023.

 Early life and education

 Williams was born in Scottsbluff, Nebraska.
 He attended the University of Wyoming and received a Bachelors of Agricultural Economics.

 Career

 Williams was appointed to the Wyoming House of Representatives in October 2021 after incumbent Hans Hunt resigned.
-Williams is a member of the House Travel, Recreation, Wildlife & Cultural Resources Committee.
+Williams was defeated in the 2022 Wyoming Republican Primary by Allen Slagle.
+In 2024, Williams was again elected to the state House.
 He also works as a rancher.